About the TruStone Initiative

 The natural stone sector in the Netherlands and Belgium comprises several hundred companies specialising in the import and processing of natural stone and natural stone-based products such as (kitchen) worktops, gravestones, monuments, slabs, façade materials and kerbstones.

-The sector in both countries maps out the risks in the production chain and works together with all parties who support the initiative to actively tackle such problems as child labour, forced labour, restrictions on trade union freedoms and health and safety throughout the value chain.
+The sector in both countries maps out the risks in the production chain and works together with all parties who support the initiative to actively tackle problems such as child labour, forced labour, restrictions on trade union freedoms and health and safety throughout the value chain.